 |Type of participant||Appointment booking||Steps tracker collection|

-If this is your virgin National Steps Challenge, you can book an appointment from 15 Oct onwards, and collect your tracker at your neighbourhood SingPost from 29 Oct.
+If this is your virgin National Steps Challenge, you can book an appointment any time – the system is now live.
+You can arrange to collect your tracker at your neighbourhood SingPost from 29 Oct.

-For returning participants, collection is now open.
+For returning participants, collection is already open.
 Just go ahead and book an appointment to collect from SingPost any time you like.

 If you completed Season 3, you’re entitled to a Completer’s kit: a t-shirt, notebook plus the latest HPB fitness tracker.
 Woohoo!
 You can collect it from one of 10 participating shopping malls.
 Collection is now open, but note that the dates varies from mall to mall.